DakaraProject/dakara-player/README.md

 #### System requirements

-* Python3, for the magic to take place;
+* Python3.5 or higher, for the magic to take place;
 * [VLC](https://www.videolan.org/vlc/), duh.

 #### Virtual environment